Videos in DVD or VHS Format

 Click here for information on how to borrow or purchase copies of VHS videos and DVDs listed in this catalogue.
 TFAO does not maintain a lending library of videos or sell videos.

-Unnumbered quotes are from the Virginia Museum of Fine Arts and the National Gallery of Art.
+Videos without named sources are principally from the Virginia Museum of Fine Arts and the National Gallery of Art.
 National Gallery of Art videos may be loaned directly from the Gallery.
 Some recent videos are available in DVD format.
 Selected video descriptions are courtesy of Facets Multimedia.

 TFAO offers financial assistance to art museums and other nonprofit organizations for showing videos and encoding/streaming videos for which they hold copyrights.